Suraj1421/poly-bridging-1/README.md

-# Bridging Tokens with fxPortal - rawrNFT
+# Bridging Tokens with fxPortal - srjNFT

 rawrNFT is an ERC721A compliant NFT contract that allows the owner to mint NFTs with specific URLs and prompts.
 The contract is built using Solidity and leverages the OpenZeppelin library for ownership management.
 Additionally, this project includes scripts to deploy and interact with the contract using Hardhat.